Comey testimony: In bars, at work and in pajamas, the nation watches

 But she might wish it wasn't such an event.

-"We are treating this like a reality show, but that could not be further from the truth," Sweeney, a Brooklyn resident, told CNN from the party at Building on Bond.
+"We are treating this like a reality show, but that could not be further from the truth," Sweeney told CNN from the party at Building on Bond.
 "I hope that this turns out to be a brush fire, a one-shot that clears away the apathy.

-"When the growth returns we will be in a better place politically."
+"When the growth returns, we will be in a better place politically."

-The former FBI director's testimony before a Senate intelligence committee about his interactions with President Donald Trump came during banking hours on a weekday, but it was still appointment television for many across the country.
+The former FBI director's testimony before the Senate Intelligence Committee about his interactions with President Donald Trump came during banking hours on a weekday, but it was still appointment television for many across the country.

 Bars and restaurants opened early for communal watching.
 Suggestions for drinking games floated on the Internet, and some watchers appeared to play along.